pinobatch/pently/docs/pentlyas.md

 have the same `volume` and `timbre` settings as pulse sound effects.
 But their `pitch` settings differ: instead of being a list of absolute pitches, they are a list of transpositions in semitones relative to the note's own pitch.
-For example, up a third is 3, while down a third is -3.
+For example, up a major third is 4, while down a minor third is -3.
 (They behave the same as an "Absolute" arpeggio in FamiTracker.)
 In addition, the `rate` command is not recognized in an instrument.

 The `timbre` of an instrument played on the triangle channel must be 2, or the note will cut prematurely.